AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 * Does not support setting property of an object.
 * Does not support calling a web service.

-For more information, see [adaptive forms rule editor](rule-editor.md).
+For more information, see [Adaptive Forms rule editor](rule-editor.md).

 ## Use a variable {#use-a-variable}